raman20/CodeChef/README.md

-This repo contains all the problems from challenges and practice section from www.codechef.com
+This repo contains all the problems of challenges and practice section from www.codechef.com